thegetty/inventories-and-surveys/content/part-ii/chapter-11.md

 The jurisdictional survey standards and guidelines adopted for a survey may include detailed final reporting requirements to follow once a survey is complete.
 Final reports may also be required by an agency or organization that partnered in the survey or that provided funding for the survey.
 In addition to any technical requirements, it is important that survey reports be understandable and accessible to the public.

 Public reports are an important source of information describing and explaining the survey project and summarizing findings.
-For smaller surveys, a single report may be completed; for larger scale surveys, a series of reports may be needed, perhaps to coordinate with a survey phasing plan.
-Where multiple reports are prepared over time, it is recommended that a report template be developed so that each report is consistent in format and content and can be easily recognized part of the survey.
+For smaller surveys, a single report may be completed; for larger-scale surveys, a series of reports may be needed, perhaps to coordinate with a survey phasing plan.
+Where multiple reports are prepared over time, it is recommended that a report template be developed so that each report is consistent in format and content and can be easily recognized as part of the survey.

 It is also recommended that reports describe aspects of a survey project with respect to:

 -   Who commissioned, carried out, and supported the survey

--   What characteristics of heritage resources were surveyed
+-   What types of heritage resources were surveyed

--   When survey activities were carried out – the overall timeframe
+-   When survey activities were carried out—the overall timeframe

--   Where survey activities occurred – the geographic extent
+-   Where survey activities occurred—the geographic extent

--   How the survey was done – the methodology and standards followed
+-   How the survey was done—the methodology and standards followed

 For SurveyLA, thirty-five separate reports were prepared by survey consultant teams, corresponding with the thirty-five community plan areas surveyed ({% cite 'Los Angeles City Planning n.d.b' %}).
-The report for each area included appendices summarizing survey findings by resource category used for SurveyLA (e.g., individual properties, historic districts, etc.) and they were published sequentially as the surveys were completed.
+The report for each area included appendices summarizing survey findings by resource category used for SurveyLA (e.g., individual properties, historic districts, etc.), and they were published sequentially as the surveys were completed.
 The *Field Survey Results Master Report* was also developed to function as a cover document for the plan area reports ({% cite 'Los Angeles City Planning 2016b' %}).
 It explains the survey data collection tools and methods, introduces the citywide historic context statement, and outlines the resource evaluation and documentation process.

 The report formats developed for SurveyLA may serve as useful references or templates.
-A sample report is [shown below](#resource-1).
+A sample report is shown in [resource 11.1](#resource-1).

 <section class="additional-resource" id="resource-1">

-#### SurveyLA Historic Resources Survey Report: Northeast Los Angeles Community Plan Area
+#### Resource 11.1: SurveyLA Historic Resources Survey Report: Northeast Los Angeles Community Plan Area

 [Download Report {% icon type='download' description='Download the PDF' %}](/_assets/downloads/SurveyLA_SurveyReport_Northeast_LosAngeles.pdf)

-{% figuregroup '2' 'ch-11-resource-1' '' 'Source: Los Angeles City Planning, office of Historic Resources' %}
+{% figuregroup '2' 'ch-11-resource-1' '' 'Source: Los Angeles City Planning Office of Historic Resources' %}

 {% accordion '##### Table of Contents' %}